|2016 Champion's league|

 - Miguel Munoz and Manuel Sanchez Jr were chosen because of their importance and services to the club.
 Manuel Sanchez Sr missed out.
 Munoz was the captain for the first ever European Cup.

 - Sergio Ramos has scored plenty of important goals for the club.
-He actually kept Salgado out of squad because Ramos can play two, different position.
+He can play two different positions.

 - Amancio Amaro's goal won the 1966 European Cup.
 He was the hero of 1966.
 I took him ahead of Luis Figo, Michael Laudrup and Michel.